-It is proposed that for 2018-2019 the programme continues at the same level as in 2017-2018.
+It is proposed that for the 2019-2020 year the programme continues at the same level as in 2018-2019.

-It should be noted that the proposed programme represents a reasonable and risk-based level of monitoring for the site(s) in question.
-The Council reserves the right to subsequently adjust the programme from that initially prepared, should the need arise if potential or actual non-compliance is determined at any time during 2018-2019.
+It should be noted that the proposed programme represents a reasonable and risk-based level of monitoring for the site in question.
+The Council reserves the right to subsequently adjust the programme from that initially prepared, should the need arise if potential or actual non-compliance is determined at any time during 2019-2020.

-- 1. THAT monitoring of consented activities at the Downer EDI Works Ltd site in the 2018-2019 year continues at the same level as in 2017-2018. - 2.
-THAT should there be issues with environmental or administrative performance in 2017-2018, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.
+- 1. THAT monitoring of consented activities at the Downer EDI Works Ltd site in the 2019-2020 year continues at the same level as in 2018-2019. - 2.
+THAT should there be issues with environmental or administrative performance in 2019-2020, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.